 Ties between the United States and Turkmen President Kurbanguly Berdymukhamedov are warmer than with his flamboyant predecessor Saparmurat Niyazov.
 U.S. officials have stated support for the project and see no legal issues.

-“We affirm the proposition that if Turkmenistan and Azerbaijan agree on a pipeline that crosses only their territorial waters, no other country has veto power over that decision,” Lynne Tracy, deputy assistant secretary of state at the Bureau of South and Central Asian Affairs, told the energy conference on Wednesday.
+“If Turkmenistan and Azerbaijan agree on a pipeline that crosses only their territorial waters, no other country has veto power over that decision,” said Lynne Tracy, deputy assistant secretary of state at the Bureau of South and Central Asian Affairs.

 The 1,735 km (1,085-mile) TAPI pipeline to Pakistan and India, meanwhile, faces security challenges because it must cross Afghanistan.
-Turkmen officials have said it could carry 1 trillion cubic metres of gas over a 30-year period, or 33 bcm a year.
+Turkmen officials have said it could carry 1 trillion cubic metres of gas over 30 years, or 33 bcm a year.